-Often the job application process focusses on nailing your CV and covering letter, but here are five small but vital job seeker tips that will help to put you ahead of the competition.
+Often the job application process focuses on nailing your CV and cover letter.
+In addition to this, we have five small but vital job seeker tips that will help to put you ahead of the competition.

 1. Keep your voicemail professional

-If you are looking to be employed, chances are a future employer will go through to your voicemail at some point.
-If you have a voicemail that isn’t professional (e.g. you sound like you’re in a pub or a tunnel), or you don’t have one at all, update it as a matter of priority.
+If you are looking for a new job, chances are a future employer will go through to your voicemail at some point.
+If you have a voicemail that isn’t professional (e.g., there’s a lot of background noise), or you don’t have one at all, update it as a matter of priority.

 Tip: Write out what you are going to say beforehand to ensure that it flows well, record it somewhere quiet and remember to sound happy.